 - Communication over the data connection

-To establish communication between the client system and the server system FTP uses a control connection.
-During this process, the client sends commands to the server and in return, the server sends a response to the client.
+To establish communication between the client system and the server system, FTP uses a control connection.
+During this process, the client sends commands to the server, and in return, the server sends a response to the client.

-Types of FTP Transfers:
+Types of FTP Transfers

-It can transfer following file types across the internet connections
+It can transfer the following file types across internet connections:

-For transforming the binary file, the image file is the default mode.
+- Image File: For transforming the binary file, the image file is the default mode.
 The file is transformed over the internet connections in the form of stream bits without encoding.

-Transmission modes of FTP:
+Transmission Modes of FTP

-For transforming files across the internet connection it uses three transmission modes
+For transforming files across the internet connection, it uses three transmission modes.

 - Stream Mode